Mohammed bin Salman: Relations with Turkey

+Relations with the United States

-Relations with Trump Administration
+Relations with the first Trump administration

-In August 2016 Donald Trump Jr., the son of U.S. presidential candidate Donald Trump, had a meeting with an envoy representing Mohammed bin Salman and the crown prince of Abu Dhabi, Mohammed bin Zayed.
+In August 2016, Donald Trump Jr., the son of US presidential candidate Donald Trump, had a meeting with an envoy representing Mohammed bin Salman and the crown prince of Abu Dhabi, Mohammed bin Zayed.
 The envoy offered help to the Trump campaign.
-The meeting included Joel Zamel, an Israeli specialist in social media manipulation, Lebanese-American businessman George Nader, and Blackwater founder Erik Prince.
+The meeting included Joel Zamel, an Israeli social media expert, Lebanese-American businessman George Nader, and Blackwater founder Erik Prince.

 Upon Trump's election, support for Mohammed bin Salman was described as one of the few issues where rival White House advisers Jared Kushner and Steve Bannon agreed.
 Mohammed, then deputy crown prince, was subsequently invited to the White House and given the treatment typically afforded to foreign heads of state by diplomatic protocol.
 He subsequently defended the Trump administration's travel ban for nationals of 7 Muslim-majority countries, stating that "Saudi Arabia does not believe that this measure is targeting Muslim countries or the religion of Islam".
-Kushner also inquired as to how the U.S. could support Mohammed in the succession process.
-After Mohammed became crown prince, President Trump reportedly said, "We've put our man on top".
-Trump initially supported the Saudi-led blockade of Qatar, despite opposition from U.S. secretary of state Rex Tillerson and Secretary of Defense James Mattis, though he later changed his position.
+Kushner also inquired as to how the US could support Mohammed in the succession process.
+After Mohammed became crown prince, Trump reportedly said, "We've put our man on top".
+Trump initially supported the Saudi-led blockade of Qatar, despite opposition from US Secretary of State Rex Tillerson and Secretary of Defense James Mattis, though he later changed his position.
 Mohammed later reportedly claimed Kushner had provided intelligence assistance on domestic rivals to Mohammed during the 2017–19 Saudi Arabian purge, which Trump had personally expressed support for.
-The Trump administration also firmly supported Prince Mohammed during global backlash following the assassination of Jamal Khashoggi.
+The Trump administration also firmly supported Mohammed during global backlash following the assassination of Jamal Khashoggi.

 Relations with the Biden administration

-In 2019, during the Trump administration, Joe Biden criticised Mohammed, describing him as a pariah due to the 2018 killing of Saudi journalist Jamal Khashoggi.
+In 2019, during the Trump administration, Joe Biden criticised Mohammed, describing him as a pariah due to the 2018 killing of Jamal Khashoggi.
 In July 2021, six months into the Biden presidency, Saudi deputy defence minister Khalid bin Salman Al Saud (Mohammed's brother) visited the United States.
-It was the first meeting between senior U.S. and Saudi officials after Jamal Khashoggi was murdered in 2018.
+It was the first meeting between senior US and Saudi officials after Jamal Khashoggi was murdered in 2018.
 In September 2021, Biden's national security adviser Jake Sullivan met with Mohammed.
-In the meeting, Mohammed ended up shouting at Sullivan after he raised the killing of Khashoggi.
+In the meeting, Mohammed reportedly ended up shouting at Sullivan after he raised the killing of Khashoggi.

-After Russia invaded Ukraine in 2022, Saudi Arabia declined U.S. requests to increase oil production and thus undercut Russia's war finances.
-The Wall Street Journal wrote in April 2022 that the U.S.-Saudi relationship was at "its lowest point in decades."
+US-Saudi trade relations has also sunk drastically from a height of 76 billion dollars in 2012 to just about 29 billion dollars in 2021.
+After Russia invaded Ukraine in 2022, Saudi Arabia declined US requests to increase oil production and thus undercut Russia's war finances.
+The Wall Street Journal wrote in April 2022 that the US-Saudi relationship was at "its lowest point in decades".
 In April 2022, CIA director William Burns traveled to Saudi Arabia to meet with Mohammed, asking him to increase the country's oil production.
 They also discussed Saudi weapons purchases from China.